walterhiggins/WMPJS/book-outline.md

 2. A way to easily create safe zones - We'll add a new extension to the Drone object discussed in chapter @@chapter{chapter-12} to let us create zones without needing to work directly with Locations.
 3. A few event listeners to prohibit block placement and breaking in safe zones.

 The first step is to create a shared module which will be used in steps 2 and 3 above.
-Open your editor and create a new folder called *protection* in the *plugins/scriptcraft/modules* folder.
+Open your editor and - if not already present - create a new folder called *protection* in the *plugins/scriptcraft/modules* folder.
 Create a new file called *zones.js* and enter the following code:

 @@listing zones_v1.js Safe Zone Management Module